Product Description

 Frequently Asked Questions

-Q: What are the key specifications of the FL 9102-A wheel assembly?
+Q: What are the key specifications of the FL 9102-A?

-A: The FL 9102-A features a 4 inch diameter by 2 inch width polyurethane wheel with 85 Shore A hardness.
-It includes a precision ball bearing, polypropylene resin core, 0.75 inch bore diameter, and 2.00 inch hub length.
-Maximum rated load is 660 lbs per wheel.
+A: The FL 9102-A is a polyurethane load wheel with 85 Shore A hardness.
+It features a precision ball bearing, polypropylene resin core.

-A: This is the maximum load capacity per individual wheel on the FL 9102-A. Total truck load capacity depends on the number of wheels.
+A: This is the maximum load capacity for each individual wheel.
+Total truck load capacity depends on the number of wheels installed.
 Exceeding this rating causes accelerated wear, bearing failure, and wheel deformation.

-Q: Which pallet trucks use the FL 9102-A wheel assembly?
+Q: What pallet trucks is the FL 9102-A compatible with?

-Q: What material benefits does the polyurethane and polypropylene combination provide on the FL 9102-A?
+Q: What are the benefits of the polyurethane and polypropylene combination?

-A: The 85 Shore A polyurethane tread balances durability and grip for pallet truck use.
-The polypropylene resin core provides lightweight rigidity without absorbing moisture.
-This combination delivers stable performance across most floor types and conditions.
+A: The 85 Shore A polyurethane tread provides durability and grip suitable for manual pallet truck use.
+The polypropylene resin core offers lightweight rigidity without moisture absorption.
+This combination delivers stable performance across concrete and smooth floor types.

-A: Lifespan depends on load frequency, surface conditions, and maintenance.
+A: Lifespan depends on load frequency, floor surface conditions, and maintenance practices.
 Heavy use, rough concrete, and wet floors accelerate wear.
-Inspect the FL 9102-A regularly for flat spots, cracking, or bearing play.
-Replace when tread is worn smooth or the wheel no longer rolls freely.
+Inspect regularly for flat spots, cracking, or loose bearings.
+Replace when tread is worn smooth or wheels no longer roll freely.